 I want to know more about this boat that changed the world, and sail her for myself.
-In particular, I want to see the world as a 15th century sailor would have understood it.
+In particular, I want to see the world as a 15th-century sailor would have understood it.
 I want to get inside their heads, and find out what exactly what they thought they were doing.
 And what it must have been like to sail beyond the limits of the known world in this tiny little ship.

 But to understand The Matthew and her voyage, we need to go back 200 years to when Marco Polo made a momentous overland trip to Asia.
 His book, The Marvels of the World, talks of roofs - tiled with gold, chests – filled with pearls, and spices – by the sack load.

-As Europe emerged from the uncertainties of the Medieval Period, curiosity about the world grew, and John Cabot was given a copy of the book by non other than the explorer Christopher Columbus.
+As Europe emerged from the uncertainties of the Medieval Period, curiosity about the world grew, and John Cabot was given a copy of the book by non-other than the explorer Christopher Columbus.
 And Polo’s tales of Eastern riches convinced him that he too, could make his fortune and secure a name for himself.

 But the problem was getting there.
-Hard line Ottomans controlled the trade routes.
-And for a Christian explorer, a journey over land was more likely to end in a nasty death than untold riches.
+Hardline Ottomans controlled the trade routes.
+And for a Christian explorer, a journey overland was more likely to end in a nasty death than untold riches.

 If Cabot was to make his fortune, he needed to find another way - across the sea.

-[Church bells ringing] In the 15th century, understanding of the world’s oceans was extremely limited, and map making was the preserve of the monasteries.
+[Church bells ringing] In the 15th century, understanding of the world’s oceans was extremely limited, and map-making was the preserve of the monasteries.
 The resulting world view, more superstition than science, can be seen in all its glorious confusion here at Hereford Cathedral - on the famous Mappa Mundi.

-The map bares almost no relationship to the round world we now know.
+The map bears almost no relationship to the round world we now know.
 But is based on myths and legend.
 Drawn up by Monks, it only shows how they imagined distance lands, with no proper understanding of where they really were.
 And for many people, the belief was that beyond the edge of a map like this lay untold horrors.
 But I for one, believe that Medieval Seamen had a more sophisticated sense of the shape of our world.

-As children, we were all shown images of Medieval Seamen sailing over edge of a flat earth, and plunging down to destruction with expressions of despair.
+As children, we were all shown images of Medieval Seamen sailing over the edge of a flat earth, and plunging down to destruction with expressions of despair.
 Well, from the Medieval Seamens’ point-of-view that was a load of absolute tosh.
 They never thought that at all.
 You see, they knew that the world was round.
-When you see a ship coming over the horizon, the first thing you see are the top sails.
+When you see a ship coming over the horizon, the first thing you see is the top sails.
 As she comes closer, the hull comes up.
 First, she’s hull-down.
 Then, she’s hull-up.
 That’s the old phrase, and it is nothing to do with her being too far away to see.
 It’s to do with her coming up over the edge of the world.
 They knew that full well.
 They also knew when they looked at the horizon, they could see a tiny bit of curvature on it.
 It all stacked up.

-For explorers to succeed, they needed maps based on sound science that backed up the observations of sailor men.
+For explorers to succeed, they needed maps based on sound science that backed up the observations of sailormen.
 And towards the end of the 15th century, just such maps were appearing.
 Hungry for knowledge, scholars were scouring library shelves and discovering that The Greeks and Romans had known a lot more about the world than they did.
 But for explorers, one work stood out – Ptolemy.
 The great Roman mathematician had already mapped most of Europe and Asia.
 And when his maps were printed for the first time in 1477, they caused a sensation.
 The maps showed the extent of the known world.
 A world that started in Spain and ended in China.
-For anyone wanting to find a shortcut to the riches of the East, the maps offered a tantalising idea – an idea that change the world forever.
+For anyone wanting to find a shortcut to the riches of the East, the maps offered a tantalising idea – an idea that changing the world forever.

 [Holding a piece of paper with a map] Here’s a flat world map.
 If you are going to put it on a piece of paper, it is the only way you are going to do it really.
 But if you are a sailor, or a world traveller, or perhaps a scholar who understands that the world is round, all you got to do is that [folds the paper round, to make the world round] and suddenly, you can go the other way.
 There is another route altogether, and it goes across this unknown ocean, which is yet, nobody has mapped or even sailed across.